signal18/docs.signal18.io/05.configuration/06.routing-traffic/01.haproxy/docs.md

 **replication-manager-pro (2.0)** can auto deploy HaProxy micro service, HaProxy config need the http-bind-address to be joinable from the proxy.

-The haproxy conf that is deployed via mico service looks like this:
+The haproxy conf that is deployed via micro services looks like this:

 ```
 global